Build5Nines/SharpVector/README.md

 ### Loading and Searching Vector Database

-As you can see with the following example usage of the `Build5Nines.SharpVector` library, it's really simple to embed an in-memory Vector Database for use in any .NET application:
+As you can see with the following example usage of the `Build5Nines.SharpVector` library, in only a couple lines of code you can embed an in-memory Vector Database into any .NET application:

 ```csharp
     // Create a Vector Database with metadata of type string